Conning (company): Mergers and acquisitions (1985–1999)

-Creating a Global Footprint, 2000 - 2003
+Expansion (2000–2003)

 In 2000, MetLife acquired Conning Corp. and took it private, paying $12.50 a share in cash.
 Later that year, Conning acquired Charter Oak Asset Management of Hartford, and also spun out its MarketStance business in an MBO.

 Swiss Reinsurance Company acquired Conning Corp. in July 2001 to build the third-party asset management business.
 As part of these changes, Conning & Company’s broker-dealer business was shut down and the remnants were combined with Fox-Pitt Kelton Inc.’s similar business; also, its insurance industry research and publications business was transferred to Fox-Pitt Kelton management.

-In 2002, Swiss Re Asset Management's Americas’ asset liability management unit came under Conning’s control with 20 employees relocating to Hartford.
+In 2002, Swiss Re Asset Management's Americas’ asset liability management unit came under Conning's control with 20 employees relocating to Hartford.
 In June, Conning Asset Management Company sold its Mortgage Loan and Real Estate business to Key Corp, and in December, Conning & Company and Conning Asset Management Company sold Noddings to First Albany.

 In the first six months of 2003, the company spun out Schroeder Mortgage and Conning Capital Partners in MBOs.
-Conning US then took over management of SR Asset Management’s European third-party asset management businesses in Dublin and London.
+Conning US then took over management of SR Asset Management's European third-party asset management businesses in Dublin and London.
 Although Swiss Re continued to own the entities, they were renamed Conning Asset Management (Europe) Limited located in Dublin and Conning Asset Management Limited located in London.

 In 2004, Conning Corp. and Conning, Inc. merged with and into Conning & Company, leaving two entities: Conning & Company and Conning Asset Management Company which then changed its name to Conning, Inc. Also in 2004, Conning & Company acquired Conning Research & Consulting, Inc. a research business from its affiliate Fox-Pitt, Kelton, Inc.